kienme/Scripts/VTUResults/README.md

 ## VTUResults

 ### 1. ```checkresult.sh```
 Continuously checks the result url to see if it says 'Unavailable'.
 If not, it immediately opens the saved result in a browser and plays alert sounds.
 Use this on the day results are to be announced.
+NOTE: Last updated for 2017.

 ### 2. ```getallresults.sh```
 Download all results to a folder.
 Currently CS 1-136.